 Queensland summertime means that natural disasters could be just around the corner – whether they are bushfires, heatwaves, storms, cyclones or floods.
 Recently the RTA teamed up with Get Ready Queensland to provide useful information on emergency preparedness for property owners and tenants.
 When a natural disaster occurs, being prepared can make things a little bit easier for everyone.
 For more information, visit getreadyqld.gov.au.

 The RTA wishes our customers a happy and safe holiday season.
-Over the holiday period, the RTA Contact Centre will be available for tenancy information and support Monday–Friday, 8.30am–5pm and closed on public holidays.
+Over the holiday period, the RTA Contact Centre will be available for tenancy information and support Monday–Friday, 8.30am–5pm (excluding public holidays).